-Terrebonne Parish Fire District: No. 9

-Net Change in Fund Balance - Governmental Fund

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balance - Governmental Fund \$ 29,670 Amounts reported for governmental activities in the statement of activities are different because: • Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.

-Capital outlay

-Depreciation expense

-Excess of capital outlay over depreciation expense

-The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
-Neither transaction, however, has any effect on net assets.
-Also, governmental funds report the effect of issuance costs, premiums, discounts and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.

-Principal payments

-Change in Net Assets of Governmental Activities
+Capital outlay Depreciation expense Deficiency of capital outlay over depreciation expense \$ 68,912 (60,834) 8,078 Repayment of capital principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net assets.
+Principal payments 20,640 Change in Net Assets of Governmental Activities \$ 58,388